PNC Tinkering for Tots

-We will continue the STEAM 101 materials theme by taking a fresh look at two previously explored materials: wood and fabric.
+For the month of March, we continue the STEM 101 materials themes by taking a fresh look at two previously explored materials: wood and fabric.
 We will compare and contrast them and find out how they are often combined.

 Compare, contrast and combine - Museum Plaza

 Explore how metal and fabrics are used and what happens when you combine the two.